JayjeetAtGithub/Android_calculator/README.md

 # Android_calculator
-1.a android calculator with stack implementation able to solve mixed expressions 2.UI improvemts done
+A android calculator with stack implementation able to solve mixed expressions